CodiTramuntana/fork-decidim-sant_cugat/README.md

 # decidim_sant_cugat

-Citizen Participation and Open Govermnment application.
+Citizen Participation and Open Government application.

 This is the open-source repository for decidim_sant_cugat, based on [Decidim](https://github.com/AjuntamentdeBarcelona/decidim).